Teapane/ChitChat/README.md

  - Allows people to create chat rooms and converse!
 Utilizes Rails 5.2, ActionCable, React and Postgres.

 # Design Decisions
+ - Models
+  - ChatRooms -> have_many messages
+  - Messages -> belong_to ChatRooms
+  - Messages -> have_one user

 # Tech Stack